textlab/glossa/README.md

     rails new glossa -m http://raw.github.com/textlab/rglossa/blob/master/app_template.rb

+Alternatively, you may already have a Rails application and want to make RGlossa part of that.
+Since RGlossa is implemented as a Rails engine, this can easily be achieved by mounting RGlossa at some subpath within the application.
+See the [wiki](http://github.com/textlab/rglossa/wiki) for more information.

 ### Optionally install R

 RGlossa uses [R](http://www.r-project.org/) for various statistics.
 The R support is optional, but if you want to use it you need to install R on your server, along with an R package called rcqp.